 |Templot Companion||search||remove search highlighting||if the A-Z Index tab is missing click here|

-Welcome to this web site about my Templot computer program.
-Templot is free for all modellers to use, supported by voluntary donations.
+Welcome to this web site about my Templot computer program for the design of hand-built model railway track.

-If you are a builder of model railway track I hope that you will find this site interesting and useful, whether you are a user of Templot or not.
+If you are a builder of model railway track I hope that you will find this web site interesting and useful, whether or not you use Templot.
+And do please join the Templot Club online forum -- lots of friendly help and advice on there for Templot users and model track builders.

 Precision track design for model railways